-A work surface that dissipates static from conductive items placed on it.
+A work surface that removes static from conductive items placed on it.
 Commonly made from durable materials such as rubber, vinyl or laminate.
-A grounding snap should be installed in the mat every 10 ft.
+A 10mm grounding snap should be installed in the mat or every 10 ft if it is long.

 Safely grounds a person working at a workstation.
-It is connected to ground through a coiled cord and the common point ground.
+It is worn around the wrist and is connected to ground through a long coiled cord and the common point ground.

-ESD floor mats dissipate static charges from conductive items placed on it.
-It is best used for mobile personnel that can not be tethered to one location.
-A grounding snap should be installed in the mat every 10 ft.
+ESD floor mats remove static charges from conductive items placed on it.
+ESD footwear such as a Heel Grounder must be worn to remove static from the person standing on the mat.
+It is best used for mobile personnel that cannot be tethered to one location by a wrist strap.
+A grounding snap should be installed in the mat or every 10 ft if it is long.

-Provides a path to ground for an ESD floor mat.
+Used for grounding the floor mat by providing a path-to-ground for an ESD floor mat.
 Connects to the mat via a grounding snap.

 Worn on each shoe to connect a walking or standing person to ground.